FAQ

 Q: Won’t taking lessons train the uniqueness out of my voice?

 A: It shouldn’t.
 A voice that is free and healthy will assert its own unique characteristics and retain an individuality.
 However, a voice that is injured will probably change a little bit in terms of the sound and audience hears, as it heals, strengthens, and frees up.
-It can be difficult for the singer to accept the new sound, even though the voice is working better than ever.
-On the other hand, a voice that is injured or under excessive strain can also change, and not usually for the better, as time goes on.
+It can be difficult for the singer to accept the new sound, even though the voice is working better.
+On the other hand, a voice that is injured or under excessive strain can also change (usually for the worse) over time.
 Once a singer has a reliable technique, however, they usually retain the same signature sound for the rest of their career.